A family of solutions to the inverse problem in gravitation: building a theory around a metric: An example: parameterized black hole geometries

-In general, there exists a well-behaved solution for $\phi$ to the constraint equation \eqref{eq:defcon} for a wide-range of $\epsilon$.
-Figure \ref{fig:fig1} shows numerical solutions to \eqref{eq:defcon} for $M=1$ and $a=0.9$ subject to the boundary condition $\underset{r \rightarrow \infty}{\lim} \phi(r) = 1$, which forces $\phi$ to asymptote towards the Newtonian value at large radii.
-Figure \ref{fig:fig1} illustrates that the scalar hair induced by the non-Kerr parameter $\epsilon$ is rather short-ranged, as $\phi \approx 1$ to within $1\%$ already for $r \gtrsim 30$ for all values considered.
-This particular field $\phi$, required to have the metric \eqref{eq:defmet} be an exact solution to the theory \eqref{eq:genscalarten} for $f(X) = X^{1+ \delta}$, therefore appears to be well behaved and physically reasonable.
-For vanishing $\epsilon$ we find that $\phi$ is everywhere constant, as expected, since the Kerr metric is Ricci-flat and equation \eqref{eq:defcon} simply reduces to $d \phi / d r = 0$.
+In general, there exists a well-behaved solution for $\phi$ {(i.e., one that is smooth, positive, and has non-negative kinetic energy; see Sec.
+2)} to the constraint equation \eqref{eq:defcon} for a wide range of $\epsilon \leq 0$.
+Figure \ref{fig:fig1} shows numerical solutions to \eqref{eq:defcon} for $M=1$ and $a=0.9$ subject to the boundary condition $\underset{r \rightarrow \infty}{\lim} \phi(r) = 1$, which forces $\phi$ to asymptote towards the Newtonian {[i.e., $F(\phi) \rightarrow 1$]} value at large radii.
+Figure \ref{fig:fig1} illustrates that the scalar hair induced by the non-Kerr parameter $\epsilon$ is rather short-ranged, as $\phi \approx 1$ to within $1\%$ already for $r \gtrsim 30$ for all considered values of $\epsilon$.
+This particular field $\phi$, for which the metric \eqref{eq:defmet} is an exact solution to the theory \eqref{eq:genscalarten} for $f(X) = X^{1+ \delta}$, therefore appears to be well behaved and physically reasonable.
+For vanishing $\epsilon$ we find that $\phi$ is everywhere constant, as expected, since the Kerr metric is Ricci-flat and equation \eqref{eq:defcon} reduces to $d \phi / d r = 0$.